eag1ex/payload-resolution-manager/readme.md

 #### [ Developed by Eaglex ](http://eaglex.net)
-##### Name: Payload Resolution Manager
+##### Name: Payload Resolution Manager (PRM)
 * License: `CC BY`

 #### Description
-- Easy to use Micro toolkit for your data handling
+- Easy to use Micro Service for async data handling with Node.js
-- You are issuing many async calls and want to track all requests by uniq id.
+- Perhaps you manage many data sources and want to make sure they are in-sync and correct order
-- Individual sets of data[index] that maybe worked on independently (out-of-order) will be tracked with resolution index (`_ri`).
+- Individual jobs can be worked on independently (out-of-order), and will be tracked by resolution index (`_ri`), and job id (`_uid`)
+-
+- You can setup timely job batches for any number of jobs to be called when done.

- * `Example` You issued 20 requests, each request is 5 data sets [x5].
-Because all 20 requests are issued at the same time, each will be out-of-order, we can track then with resolution index, and correctly collect data in the end.
+ * `For example` You issued 20 job requests, each 5 data sets [x5].
+Since all requests are issued at different times, each will be out-of-order, `PRM` will track then with resolution index, and collect data by `_uid` in the end.

 ##### Stack
  - Lodash, ES6, javascript, node.js